Bangkok’s ‘Dr. Love’ wants to help Chinese couples make babies

 Wei, who is also the founder of the Borderless Healthcare Group, offers his pre-pregnancy package in contracted day spa facilities and is planning a formal launch by year’s end.
 Initial social media promotion fronted by Wei has already helped attract couples seeking the second-honeymoon experience, he said.
 The facilities may eventually expand to include overnight accommodation – guests currently stay offsite.

-“The couples are highly stressed because they have limited time” to have a child before aging complications set in, said Wei.
+“The couples are highly stressed because they have limited time” to have a child before aging complications set in, Wei said.
 “The gene pool needs to be maintained,” he said, adding that many couples just lack the knowledge when it comes to doing the groundwork for a healthy birth.

 Wei and his rivals face a tough challenge.
 History shows that increased wealth and education gained as economies develop make it near impossible to stop birth rates from falling – regardless of government policies.
 Singapore’s 1980s campaign to incentivize families to have three or more children spurred a brief uptick in births before they declined further.